faye/faye-websocket-node/README.md

 });
 ```

+The proxy's `connect` event is also where you should perform a TLS handshake on
+your TCP stream, if you are connecting to a `wss:` endpoint.

 In the event that proxy connection fails, `proxy` will emit an `error`.
 You can
 inspect the proxy's response via `proxy.statusCode` and `proxy.headers`.